5-year-old pulls sister through window to safety, rescues family from house fire

-BARTOW COUNTY, Ga. — A family of nine is counting their blessings after a 5-year-old's brave actions helped save them from a house fire that engulfed their house earlier this week.
+BARTOW COUNTY, Ga. — A family of eight is counting their blessings after a 5-year-old's brave actions helped save them from a house fire that engulfed their house earlier this week.

 Fire officials said it was on Sunday when a fire broke out at a home off West Howard Street in Kingston.